 Meet the animals!

-Meet some of the wonderful piggies that call Ralphy's home.
+Meet some of the wonderful animals that call Ralphy's home.

-Our pigs come to us from a variety of situations, including re-homing, abandonment, neglect, and sadly abuse.
+Our animals come to us from a variety of situations, including re-homing, abandonment, neglect, and sadly abuse.

 We refer to all of our pigs as 'pot-bellied pigs' because we firmly believe this name most accurately represents what they are.
 Remember, there is no such thing as a 'tea-cup', 'micro' or 'mini-pig'!

-All of our piggies are available to sponsor.
-If you can't see your favourite pig in the gallery, please contact us and we will be happy to give you an update and set up sponsorship!
+All of our animals are available to sponsor.
+If you can't see your favourite Ralphy's resident in the gallery, please contact us and we will be happy to give you an update and set up sponsorship!

 Apple Jack joined our family in 2016 as a companion for Radar.
 He was a breeding jack for many years before being gelded.
 Apple Jack is a huge character and is always getting himself into mischief.
 He and Radar had their own episode in our TV show, The Real Pigs of Norfolk County.